 The Theatre Arts Major debuted in Fall 2011 and the first graduates completed their degrees in Spring 2012.
-To date, approximately six students have completed the new AA in Theatre.

 The Theatre Arts TMC was approved by the Chancellor's Office in late Spring 2014.
-Several students are switching to this new transfer major and we are likely to see an increase in graduate rates over the next year.
+Several students switched to this new transfer major and we are likely to see an increase in graduate rates over the next year.